openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-2. Now we run oft-seg to do the hierarchical segmentation with Input: landsat t1.tif ; Output: landsat t1 min50.tif oft−seg landsat t1 . tif landsat t1 . tif min50 . tif
+2. Now we run oft-seg to do the hierarchical segmentation with Input: :code:`landsat_t1.tif` ; Output: landsat t1 min50.tif oft−seg landsat t1 . tif landsat t1 . tif min50 . tif
 The tool will ask you now further details which we will define in this exercise as followed: